gwastro/pycbc/docs/inference/examples/single.rst

 :download:`Download <../../../examples/inference/single/run.sh>`

-This will run the ``emcee_pt`` sampler on the 2D analytic normal distribution with 5000 walkers for 100 iterations.
-When it is done, you will have a file called ``normal2d.hdf`` which contains the results.
-It should take about a minute to run.
+This will run the ``emcee_pt`` sampler.
+When it is done, you will have a file called ``single.hdf`` which contains the results.
+It should take about a minute or two to run.

 To plot the posterior distribution after the last iteration, run: